GalSim-developers/GalSim/docs/install_pip.rst

 However, if you have a version of Eigen already installed on your system, you may want to use that.
-If the right directory is in your path for include file (C_INCLUDE_PATH), it should find it.
+If the right directory is in your path for include files (C_INCLUDE_PATH), it should find it.
 If not, you may specify the right directory to use by setting the EIGEN_DIR environment variable.

 We require Eigen version >= 3.0.
 The version we download automatically is